"Tell me, what is it

 Roy T Cook, Ph.D., Philosophy: Roy is a professor in the Department of Philosophy at the University of Minnesota.
 He teaches courses in the philosophy of mathematics, the philosophy of logic, the aesthetics of popular art, and community based learning.
 He is interested in the varied ways that we learn, and the various kinds of knowledge and multitude of perspectives that result.

 Alice Leber-Cook, M.Ed.
 Adult Education, M.A.
 Curriculum and Instruction: Alice received both of her graduate degrees from the University of Minnesota.
-She studies the global nomad phenomenon, disability and aging, and the connections between education, community, and culture.
-She enjoys participating in the creation of a new and unique culture and community each year at Philosophy Camp.
+She is an independent researcher who studies the global nomad phenomenon, disability and aging, and the connections between education, community, and culture.
+Alice enjoys participating in the creation of a new and unique culture and community each year at Philosophy Camp.

 Nance Longley, Master of Liberal Studies: Nance Longley is a graphic designer and also teaches in the School of Journalism and Mass Communications at the University of Minnesota.
 She is fascinated with the exploration and discovery that happen in the creative process, both individually and collaboratively.
 The Danish folk high school model of education has been an inspiration for her since she spent time in Denmark as a college student.